 Maximum Cross Sectional Area of

 The belly exists to keep the diffuser and baffle waves from overlapping too much which would cause a canceling of their pressure differences.
 You can see in the graph below (calculated using Boyles Law) that as the belly width increases there is a more minimal pressure change and therefore a minimal return wave strength.
-10.3 psi is a typical exhaust pressure peak in the header which is the beginning pressure in this graph.
+10.3 psi is a typical exhaust pressure peak in the header which is the beginning absolute pressure in this graph.
 It is the pressure changes in the exhaust wave going thru the pipe that cause the secondary waves to return to the cylinder.
 The more pressure change, the stronger the return wave is.
-So although there are pressure changes all the way up to 12 times the header area it is just not recommended to expand that far.
+So although there are pressure changes all the way up to 4 times the header area it is just not recommended to expand that far.
 Previously the maximum recommended was 2.5 times the header but there just isn't a black and white cutoff point.
 Version 22 of my expansion chamber calculator makes use of Boyles Law to calculate accurate return waves and you can experiment with different belly sizes to see what the power/powerband differences are.

 If the belly is too wide then that causes the end of the diffuser and the beginning of the baffle to be "dead zones" that cause very minimal return wave strength and so in essence lengthens the virtual belly.
 That is why some people think that having a wide belly widens the powerband (at the expense of peak power).
 Well, it does but only because it's causing a longer effective belly section at the expense of the diffuser and baffle lengths.
 Look at the graph below to see how the end of the diffuser wave and the beginning of the baffle wave are extended weak areas of wave strength which looks almost the same as if the belly were much too long (much longer than the actual 90mm the pipe had).
 The belly width was 129mm when it should of been no more than102mm.